 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-Protein shakes can be a convenient way to meet your daily protein requirements, but not if you end up experiencing diarrhea as a result.
+Protein shakes can be a convenient way to meet your daily protein requirements, but not if you end up experiencing diarrhea.

 6 Reasons Whey Protein Shakes Can Cause Diarrhea